tamaroning/myld/README.md

 This script runs all tests in tests/.

 # Status

+tests which should pass:
+- simple1
+- simple2
+- simple3
+- static1
-All tests in tests/ should pass.
+tests which should fail
+- static2

 # Todo
 - [x] executableの出力